maroldanvega07/linkedListInPython/README.md

-# linkedListInPython
+# lLinked Lists in Python
-A example of how to implement linked lists in Python.
+A small basic example explaining how to implement linked lists in Python.